sp00ks-git/sp00ks-git.github.io/_posts/2021-08-04-HAT-Features.md

 Firstly make sure you update the wordlist directory to where you wordlists are and create the following directory's within.

-The directory structure that HAT expects is.. (of course you can just amend the code to your own needs)
+The directory structure that HAT expects by deafult is set out below (of course you can just amend the code to your own needs)

 * /opt/worliststs/rockyou.txt
 * /opt/wordlists/1GB-4GB/
 * /opt/wordlists/4GB+/
 * /opt/wordlists/english-words/
 * /opt/wordlists/merged_list/

-The first menu options allows you to select either a single hash, - A hash you can simply paste or type in, Upload a Hash from a file, Input a Hash and filter out just usernames (useful for removing machine accounts from dumps), Input a Wireless Capture file, Run stats on hashes, display loot found in full, display loot key information and finally a list of the hashes that are uploaded from a given file.

 Menus